quii/learn-go-with-tests/structs/readme.md

 }
 ```

 We are creating a helper function like we have in other exercises but this time we are asking for a `Shape` to be passed in.
-If we try and call this with something that isn't a shape then it will not compile.
+If we try to call this with something that isn't a shape, then it will not compile.

 How does something become a shape?
 We just tell Go what a `Shape` is using an interface declaration